aspnetzero/documents/doc/Development-Guide-Angular.md

 ASP.NET Zero Angular UI contains a **web.config** file.
 You can copy it to the web site's root folder to overcome the problem described above.

+### ASP.NET Zero Power Tools

+**ASP.NET Zero Power Tools** creates all related layers (including UI) by defining an entity.

+See [documentation](https://aspnetzero.com/Documents/Development-Guide-Rad-Tool) to learn how to use it.

 ### Used Library & Frameworks

 Many open source frameworks and libraries are used to build ASP.NET Zero